fastlane/fastlane/README.md

 ###### Upload screenshots, metadata and your app to the App Store using a single command

-`deliver` **can upload ipa files, app screenshots and more to the iTunes Connect backend**, which means, you can deploy new iPhone app updates using the command line.
+`deliver` **can upload ipa files, app screenshots and more to iTunes Connect** from the command line.

 Get in contact with the developer on Twitter: [@KrauseFx](https://twitter.com/KrauseFx)